Posted on: 4th January 2016 by Kyle Smith

 Process and automation engineers and aluminium rolling mill operators all need good training to ensure they are all aware of how their tasks impact on the quality of the final delivered product.
 For example, profile control on a hot mill may seem a long way from the final customer, but the hot mill creates the profile of the strip which will impact flatness of the sheet at the customer.
 This through-process knowledge can be communicated to staff via training courses from Innoval Technology, where the learning is tailored to the products being rolled and to the equipment on site.

 If you’d like to know more about how we can support your aluminium rolling operation, click here

 Did you know that we run a training course specifically about aluminium rolling technology?
-It’s the only one of its kind and it takes place twice a year here in Banbury.
+It’s the only one of its kind and it takes place twice a year here in Banbury, and also online.
 You can read about the course here and also download a registration form.

 If you think the K-Map process of capturing and managing manufacturing knowledge may help you, find out more about it here.

 This blog post was originally written by Dan Miller who has now left the company.
 Please contact Kyle Smith if you have any questions.